 The Commission asked parties to comment on whether customers on the current VNEM tariff experience delays in receiving bill credits after permission to operate is granted.
-CALSSA contends that delays of three to four months are the norm, which cause harm to property owners and tenants facing financing or leasing payments.112 CALSSA recommends requiring Utilities to report on key factors, e.g., number of calendar days between the permit to operate and completing the billing system integration for each project.
-113 Utilities submit there are interconnection and internal process improvements that could be evaluated to make further progress but assert recent evaluations have led to improvements.114 The Commission finds merit in the request to track progress in the processes causing the delays for virtual net energy metering and, potentially, virtual net billing customers.
+CALSSA contends that delays of three to four months are the norm, which cause harm to property owners and tenants facing financing or leasing payments.
+CALSSA recommends requiring Utilities to report on key factors, e.g., number of calendar days between the permit to operate and completing the billing system integration for each project.137 Utilities submit there are interconnection and internal process improvements that could be evaluated to make further progress but assert recent evaluations have led to improvements.138 The Commission finds merit in the request to track progress in the processes causing the delays for virtual net energy metering and, potentially, virtual net billing customers.
 Utilities are directed to submit a bi-annual report on these processes to the Energy Division and the service list for this proceeding.
 No later than 90 days from the adoption of this decision, Utilities shall meet with the Energy Division to develop the contents of the report.
-The first report shall be submitted no later than 120 days from the effective date of this decision and every six months, thereafter.
+The first report shall be submitted as part of the annual Net Energy Metering and Net Billing Tariff Annual Reporting Advice Letter established in D.22-12-056.139